 While there are some technical challenges in DSM, we anticipate the primary challenges to be on the business side.
-This will include harmonization and implementation of new data standards and key processes but will largely consist of the challenges faced by each agency to officially change their core procedures, which may even require legislation which is complicated and time-consuming.
+This will include harmonization and implementation of new data standards and key processes but will largely consist of the challenges faced by each agency to officially change their core procedures, which may even require legislation to adopt standards developed elsewhere.

-Getting agreement on what to do will also be challenging in a global political context.
-It is quite possible that some regions will not want to adopt standards developed elsewhere.
 One way to mitigate this is to, wherever possible, involve broader communities as early as possible but this has its own challenges in terms of logistics, languages, etc. Industry may well have a significant role to play in terms of encouraging adoption of global DSM standards.